shree214ram/DSA/React-Redux-Node-Javascript/Architecture-Principles/ArchitecturalSkill.md

 Code optimization for better performance of the tool and software Working directly with the team leads and architects to complete the assigned tasks

-# AWS

-Experience with cloud-based infrastructure such as AWS (including EC2, S3, SQS, SNS, DocumentDB, OpenSearch) and containerization technologies such as Docker and Kubernetes

-Understanding of core AWS services, uses, and basic AWS architecture best practices

-9)Proficiency in developing, deploying, and debugging cloud-based applications using AWS

-10)Should have knowledge on AWS services like AWS – SNS, SQS,WAT, ELB, Rest API, VPC,      Cloudfront,secretManager,CloudTrail,Load Balancers, Route53

 11)Proficiency in AWS Services like ECS,EC2,S3,Lambda,APIgateway,Cloudwatch,Cloud Formation & Dynamo DB

 12)Ability to rapidly learn and take advantage of new concepts, business models, and technologies